hl7au/draft-au-patient-summary/input/pagecontent/profiles-and-extensions.md

 {% include sd-list-generator.md %}
 <!-- ================================================ -->

+TBD

 ### Extensions

-All extensions used in this guide are defined in the base FHIR specification or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).
+All extensions used in this guide are defined in the FHIR Extensions Pack or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).

+The following extension are marked with Must Support in this implementation guide:

+TBD